FBC Třinec

-FBC Třinec (FBC Intevo Třinec after its sponsors) is a floorball club based in Třinec, Czech Republic.
+FBC Třinec (FBC Intevo Třinec after its sponsor) is a floorball club based in Třinec, Czech Republic.
 The team was founded in 2011.

-The women's team has been playing in the Extraliga žen ve florbale (the highest competition) since the 2023–24 season, to which they advanced for the first time in history in 2023.
+The women's team has been playing in the Extraliga žen (the highest competition) since the 2023–24 season, to which they advanced for the first time in history in 2023.
 Among the team's greatest successes is the promotion to the quarterfinals of the Pohár Českého Florbalu in 2022.